SCALE-Sim Across the Silicon Lifecycle:

 Modern design and simulation methodologies have led to design tools being increasingly used in the AI landscape — enabling rapid design-space exploration (DSE) and performance/power analysis to meet the demands of modern AI workloads.
 In this landscape, SCALE-Sim helps in designing next-gen AI accelerators through pre-silicon cycle-accurate full-system simulation and choosing AI models through post-silicon evaluation on state-of-the-art (SOTA) AI accelerators.

-SCALE-Sim is widely used in industry including Arm and IMEC as well as academia, including Stanford University, with more than 500 GitHub stars.
+SCALE-Sim is used by over 100 organizations spanning academia, industry and govt labs.
+It has also received more than 500 GitHub stars.
 In this tutorial, we will present two major updates to the SCALE-Sim infrastructure.

 Tutorial Overview